-The tuition fee for non-resident out-of-state students is \$193.00 per unit and \$215.00 per unit for students who are from out-of-thecountry.
+The tuition fee for non-resident out-of-state students is \$197.00 and the capital outlay fee is \$25.00 per semester.
 Non-resident students are not eligible for BOG Fee Waiver.

-Note: Fees and tuition may be Subject to change.
+\Note: Fees and tuition may be Subject to change.